royw/cookiecutter-clibones/{{cookiecutter.project_slug}}/README.md

 line and config file argument definition, parsing, and validation.

 The application's entry point is in `{{cookiecutter.project_slug}}/__main__.py`.
-In `__main.py__` there several TODOs that you will need to visit and clear.
+In `__main.py__` there are several TODOs that you will need to visit and clear.

 The application may be run with any of the following: